logan416ah-cloud/JobSearch/README.md

 <img width="781" height="118" alt="Capture 3" src="https://github.com/user-attachments/assets/5be96347-03ad-4df9-9ce1-3a7587ae83ce" />

 ### Use the CLI after installation
+Note: You must have CSVs downloaded for filter and sstats functionality.
 Search a single state
 ```bash
 jobsearch search --state "California" --job "Developer"